Essential Glock 17 Accessories

 The more ammunition the better.
 Magazine extensions are available for most handguns including Glock 17 pistols.
 [Photo: Jason Mosher]

 SLR Works makes a +5 round mag extension for the Glock 17, which brings the capacity of each magazine up to 22 rounds.
-Depending on department policy and the type of mag holders used, extensions may not work on your extra mags.
-But having one in the gun you carry gives you five more shots when something goes wrong.
-Most cops carry two extra magazines in a pouch on their belt, which again isn’t enough, but we also carry a lot of other gear.
+Department policies and mag holder types might restrict the use of extensions on extra mags, but having one in your gun provides five additional shots when needed.
+Most officers carry two extra magazines on their belt, but balancing ammo with other essential gear is a challenge.

-You can buy extended magazines from Glock, but a mag extender also extends the grip on your gun.
-If you use an open-top mag pouch, the extension gives you more to grab onto when changing mags.
+You can buy extended magazines directly from Glock, but a mag extender also increases your gun’s grip length.
+This extra length helps with quicker mag changes, especially if using a mag pouch.
 Over the years I’ve used SLR Rifle Works, Tyrant CNC, and Swamp Fox Wolverine mag extensions for Glock 17.
 If all three mags are equipped with extensions, an officer’s ammo count increases from 51 to 66.

-A lot of people don’t think about the magazine release, but when your adrenaline is going and your brain isn’t working at full speed, a simple thing like pushing a mag release button is harder than it sounds.
+Many people overlook the magazine release, but under adrenaline and stress, even a simple task like pushing a mag release button is harder than it sounds.
 This is especially true in the winter when you tend to wear gloves.
-Cops are out every day of the year, rain, shine, and when it’s freezing.
-A mag extension helps you release that mag without any extra effort during stressful situations.
+Cops are out every day of the year in all weather conditions: rain or shine, freezing or sweltering hot.
+An extended magazine release helps you release that mag without any extra effort during stressful situations.

 Performing a mag change with a Glock 17.